Safety in Logistics

 Safety Management Initiatives

 The firms to which the DIC Group outsources logistics use containers that comply with the Fire Service Act and other transportation laws, as well as with related UN standards.
-The Group supplies information needed to display labels complying with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) as well as provides safety data sheets (SDSs) and other documentation to ensure safe shipping whether in Japan or overseas.
-The Group also holds in-house presentations regarding transport of products requiring UN numbers (i.e., hazardous substances) by sea and air to facilitate the sharing of information, including alerts.
+The Group supplies information needed to display labels complying with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) as well as provides safety data sheets (SDSs) and other documentation to ensure safe shipping whether in Japan or overseas.
+The Group also shares information on the transport of products requiring UN numbers (i.e., hazardous substances) by sea and air to facilitate the sharing of information, including alerts.

 In Japan, the Logistics Department cooperates with logistics partners, meeting regularly to discuss measures for improving the safety of both loading and transport work.
-Of particular note, logistics quality issues such as leaks, undelivered cargo and delivery errors are designated as incidents for priority attention and decisive steps are taken to ensure improvements.
+In particular, logistics quality issues that inconvenience customers such as leaks, undelivered cargo and delivery errors are designated as incidents for priority attention and decisive steps are taken to improve performance, notably by confirming targets, incident number, causes and preventative measures.
 Other ongoing efforts include initiatives aimed at preventing the recurrence of past accidents and regular logistics safety campaigns.
-Members of site health and safety committees also participate in each other’s meetings, as well as meetings of logistics partners’ site general managers.
+Members of DIC Group site health and safety committees also participate in each other’s meetings, as well as meetings of logistics partners’ site general managers, with the objective of ensuring safe site operations.
 The Logistics Department also inspects the offices of logistics partners located onsite at its main domestic production facilities.
-In fiscal year 2022, issues were pointed out at four of these offices, after which improvements were confirmed.
-In addition, DIC endeavors to maintain and enhance safety by requiring transport personnel to carry Yellow Cards.*
+In fiscal year 2023, issues were pointed out at three of these offices, after which improvements were confirmed.
+In addition, to ensure effective responses to emergencies during transport, DIC requires transport personnel to carry Yellow Cards,* making it possible to prevent the spread of damage in the event of an accident.

 TOPICS

-COVID-19 forced DIC to adopt an online format for its meetings with 3PL firms.
+DIC has adopted a hybrid format for its meetings with 3PL firms that enables participation either remotely or in person.
 This format has since taken firm root.
-Despite the restrictions of the online format for safety training, the Company used photographs and videos to reiterate the importance of robust safety and prevent memories of past accidents from fading.
-These efforts contributed to a 9% decline in the frequency of accidents.
+In safety training, the Company used photographs and videos to encourage intuitive understanding and allow the horizontal sharing of case studies.
+These efforts contributed to a 3% decline in the frequency of accidents in fiscal year 2023.

 VOICE